Trump has long blasted China's trade practices. His 'God Bless the USA' Bibles were printed there

 Editor

-Global trade records reviewed by The Associated Press show a printing company in China’s eastern city of Hangzhou shipped close to 120,000 of the Bibles to the United States between early February and late March.
+Global trade records reviewed by The Associated Press show a printing company in China’s eastern city of Hangzhou shipped close to 120,000 of the Bibles to the United States earlier this year.

-The estimated value of the three separate shipments was $342,000, or less than $3 per Bible, according to databases that use customs data to track exports and imports.
+The estimated value of the three separate shipments was $342,000, or less than $3 per Bible, according to databases that track exports and imports.
 The minimum price for the Trump-backed Bible is $59.99, putting the potential sales revenue at about $7 million.

-The Trump Bible’s connection to China, which has not been previously reported, reveals a deep divide between the former president’s harsh anti-China rhetoric and his rush to cash in while campaigning.
+The Trump Bible’s connection to China reveals a deep divide between the former president’s harsh anti-China rhetoric and his efforts to raise cash while campaigning.

 The Trump campaign did not respond to emails and calls seeking comment.

-The largest and most recent load of 70,000 copies of Trump’s Bible arrived by container vessel at the Port of Los Angeles on March 28, two days after Trump announced in a video posted on his Truth Social platform that he’d partnered with country singer Lee Greenwood to hawk the Bibles.
+In a March 26 video posted on his Truth Social platform, Trump announced a partnership with country singer Lee Greenwood to hawk the Bibles, inspired by Greenwood's “God Bless the USA” hit song.

-In the video, Trump blended religion with his campaign message as he urged viewers to buy the Bible, inspired by Greenwood’s ballad, “God Bless the USA.”
-The Bible includes copies of the U.S. Constitution, Declaration of Independence, Bill of Rights and Pledge of Allegiance.
+In the video, Trump blended religion with his campaign message as he urged viewers to buy the Bible, which includes copies of the U.S. Constitution, Declaration of Independence, Bill of Rights and Pledge of Allegiance.

-“This Bible is a reminder that the biggest thing we have to bring back in America, and to make America great again, is our religion, Trump said.
-Judeo-Christian values, he added, are “under attack, perhaps as never before.”
+“This Bible is a reminder that the biggest thing we have to bring back in America, and to make America great again, is our religion," Trump said.

-Trump didn’t say where the “God Bless the USA” Bibles are printed, or what they cost; a copy hand-signed by the former president sells for $1,000.
-Trump also didn't disclose how much he earns per sale.

 The Bibles are sold exclusively through a website that states it is not affiliated with any political campaign nor is it owned or controlled by Trump.

-The website states that Trump’s name and image are used under a paid license from CIC Ventures, a company Trump reported owning in his most recent financial disclosure.
+The website states that Trump’s name and image are used under a paid license from CIC Ventures, a company Trump reported owning in a financial disclosure released in August.
 CIC Ventures earned $300,000 in Bible sales royalties, according to the disclosure.
-It’s unclear what period that covers or how much Trump received in additional payments since the disclosure was released in August.
+It’s unclear if Trump has received additional payments.

-AP received no response to questions sent to an email on the Bible website and to a publicist for Greenwood.
+AP received no response to questions sent to the Bible website and to a publicist for Greenwood.

 But Trump also has an eye on his personal finances.
 Pitching Bibles is one of a dizzying number of for-profit ventures he’s launched or promoted, including diamond-encrusted watches, sneakers, photo books, cryptocurrency and digital trading cards.